stehrn/tradebook/SQL.md

 # Overview
-This article will look at the relational database schema for a trading application and some example queries that could be run for different use cases.
-A simple way to run and test queries locally using an embedded in-memory database is presented, followed by a look at alternatives to hand crafted sql through the use of Object Relational Mapping (ORM).
+This article presents a relational database schema for a trading application and examines what happens when a trade is executed, including how to handle fx conversion of monetary amounts and trade history via bi-temporal chaining.
+We look at some typical trade reporting use cases and associated sql queries, and show a simple way to run and test queries locally using an embedded [H2](https://www.h2database.com/html/main.html) in-memory database.

+In the final section we discuss some of the different ways to access the database model within a Java application before choosing the 'ORM-alternative' database library [jOOQ](https://www.jooq.org) with a demo using a simple Spring Boot application.

 # Domain Model
 From the previous article, we defined three key parts to the domain: